 We love this small cafe and providore.
 The food is fresh and made from local produce and the coffee is excellent.

 Treat yourself with a gourmet picnic hamper to take up to Mt Buffalo.
 We loved what Luke prepared for us and I loved not having a hand in the making and gathering of it.
 For time strapped parents like us it’s such a great idea.

-A pleasant spot to sit with a cuppa in the sun is the Riverdeck cafe overlooking the Ovens River and play area.
+A pleasant spot to sit with a cuppa in the sun is the Riverdeck Kitchen overlooking the Ovens River and play area.

 Ginger Baker has a lovely outside eating area, overlooking the Ovens River.
 There is plenty of space here for the kids to feel comfortable.